MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 Important limitations:

-- The dynamic dependencies feature is only supported for unpackaged apps (that is, apps that do not use MSIX for their deployment technology).
+- The dynamic dependencies feature is only supported for unpackaged apps.
 - Elevated callers aren't supported.

 For more information, see the following articles: